Myopia

 It is possible to correct myopia with contact lenses.

 Refractive surgery alters the focusing parts of the eye.
 It normally does this by re-shaping the cornea using a laser, but alternatives include inserting a lens within the eye.
 As with any form of surgery these techniques can lead to complications, which include glare and reduced vision that are not correctable.
 Laser refractive surgery for myopia aims to flatten the cornea and so weaken its focussing strength by burning away central tissue.
 There are limits to how much tissue can safely be removed and so there is a limit of how much myopia is correctable with these techniques.
+Ethical providers of surgery also rightly insist that evidence be provided that the myopia not be progressing at the point of surgery and any ‘lifetime guarantees’ provided also usually involve multiple re-lasering treatments which patients needs to be aware of.
+Modern laser surgery is regarded as very safe and major complications are rare, however we do encourage patients do their own research before any big decisions are made.